Tension Rod Shoe Storage for Your Closet

 I still use the floor and line up my heavier shoes as my organizational row.

 Then, I added my sneakers followed by my slip-on mules.
+(High heels can be placed with the heel hanging over the back of the top rod.)

 Since I retired, sneakers have become my favorite type of shoe!
 (I share some of my favorites at the bottom of this post.)